Upper School Science

 Prerequisite: Current enrollment in Algebra II or higher

-Physics studies the interaction of forces and energy in our everyday lives, focusing on the topics of mechanics, electrostatics, electric circuits, and magnetism.
+From understanding how objects move to exploring the mysteries of electricity and magnetism, this course opens student’s eyes to the physics shaping our world.
 In the fall and winter, students learn to describe the motion of an object, and then apply Newton’s laws of motion and conservation of energy to the situation.
 In the spring, students explore the interaction between electric and magnetic fields and forces.
 Laboratory experiments and projects play a significant role in helping students develop their understanding of each concept.
-While mathematical relationships are used throughout the course, phenomena are described conceptually to balance the impact of the mathematical component of the class.
+A mastery learning approach ensures students have the support and time to fully grasp each concept.
+With an emphasis on student-centered learning, this course balances conceptual understanding with practical math skills, ensuring everyone can succeed—whether you’re solving equations or simply exploring the “why” behind what you see everyday.

 Open to: Grades 11 & 12 (Grade 10 by permission of the Science Department)

-Honors Physics covers the same topics as Physics, but does so in much greater depth, both conceptually and mathematically.
-Honors Physics also explores additional topics such as rotational motion and magnetic induction.
+Physics Honors offers a challenging and engaging exploration of the fundamental principles that govern the universe.
+This course moves beyond the topics covered in standard Physics, delving into advanced concepts like rotational motion and electrostatics, while also sharpening students’ mathematical and problem-solving skills.
 Laboratory experiments play a significant role in helping students develop their understanding of each concept.
-From homework assignments to laboratory experiments, students in Honors Physics are expected to solve more complex questions and problems.
+From homework assignments to laboratory experiments, students in Physics Honors are expected to solve more complex questions and problems.
 This higher expectation of work quality and depth of ideas directly challenges students’ conceptual understanding and mathematical skills.
-Students who can seamlessly apply geometry and algebra skills to problem-solving will have greater success in Honors Physics.
+Students who can seamlessly apply geometry and algebra skills to problem-solving will have greater success in Physics Honors.

 In the opening weeks of the term, students are introduced to a variety of current and historical perspectives on the environmental movement.
 From there, the focus shifts to the distribution and quality of water resources throughout the globe.
-Students collect and analyze freshwater from the Derryfield campus, and also explore how vegetation can be influenced by human activities.
-Students choose a specific persistent, bioaccumulative, or toxic chemical to focus on for a final project, noting intended uses, unintended consequences, and progress made to ameliorate impacts from this chemical.
+Students collect and analyze freshwater from the Derryfield campus and also investigate how vegetation is influenced by human activities.
+For the final project, students create a digital poster to convey the major challenges and impacts of a specific water issue.
 Honors students are expected to read primary scientific literature and current events related to the course topics, and present their findings to the class.

 Students begin the term modeling how turning on the lights in their home or classroom impacts the global air temperature.
 From there, students learn about the structure, composition, and role of Earth’s atmosphere, and how it has changed as a result of human influence.
 Students explore the origins and impacts of fossil fuels, greenhouse gasses, and different methods of generating electricity.
 Potential solutions or mitigation strategies for climate change are discussed.
 The term culminates in a student-designed climate action project, where students connect with the broader community to raise awareness and instigate change.
 Honors students are expected to read primary scientific literature and current events related to the course topics, and present their findings to the class.